 This looks like a contradiction, in the sense that a precondition for not multiplexing HARQ-ACK on PUSCH is multiplexing HARQ-ACK on PUSCH.
 This could be resolved with a modification such as the following

-If a UE multiplexes HARQ-ACK information in a PUSCH transmission that is not scheduled by a DCI format or is scheduled by DCI format 0_0, then (other conditions omitted) the UE does not multiplex HARQ-ACK information in the PUSCH transmission;
+For a PUSCH transmission that is not scheduled by a DCI format or is scheduled by DCI format 0_0, then (other conditions omitted) the UE does not multiplex HARQ-ACK information in the PUSCH transmission;

 There is a similar issue for subclause 9.1.3.2 (for dynamic codebook).